 Level-2 product verification consists of verifying the main quality of the engineering parameters prior to the inversion steps.
-OSW verification consists mainly of measuring the performance parameters related to the input imagette or the cross-spectra.
-OWI verification consists of verifying the calibration constant obtained from the transponders against a geophysical calibration constant and deriving the NESZ.
-RVL verification is mainly to verify the accuracy of the Doppler anomaly estimation.
+Ocean Swell Spectra (OSW) verification consists mainly of measuring the performance parameters related to the input imagette or the cross-spectra.
+Ocean Wind Field (OWI) verification consists of verifying the calibration constant obtained from the transponders against a geophysical calibration constant and deriving the noise equivalent radar cross-section (NESZ).
+Radial Velocity (RVL) verification is mainly to verify the accuracy of the Doppler anomaly estimation.

-The geophysical validation of the OSW component consists of characterising the performance of wave spectral parameters derived from the SENTINEL-1 SAR with other independent sources (buoys, NWPM), followed by an estimation of RMS error and bias.
-The comparison is made possible through the collocation of the NWPM and buoys with SAR.
+The geophysical validation of the OSW component consists of characterising the performance of wave spectral parameters derived from the Sentinel-1 SAR with other independent sources (buoys), followed by an estimation of RMS error and bias.
+The comparison is made possible through the collocation of the buoys with SAR.

 OWI validation assesses the radiometric calibration performance for all combinations of mode, swath and polarisation.
 It also characterises wind retrieval performance as a function of the mode, incidence angle (swath), polarisation and wind conditions:

 - geophysical validation is undertaken globally against collocated buoys

 - inter-comparison of wind measurements from the different Sentinel-1 modes

 - inter-comparison with global winds retrieved from scatterometers (e.g. ASCAT)